crowdagger/crowbook/book_example/arguments.md

 (or `crowbook -l`)

-Displays all the valid options to use either in a book configuration file or with `--set`, with a short description.
-There is also `--list-options-md`, which outputs markdown.
+Displays all the valid options to use, whether in a book configuration file, with `--set`, or in an inline YAML block.

 `--print-template`
 ------------------